google/WebFundamentals/src/content/en/updates/posts/2015/11/app-shell.markdown

 Similar and reliable performance wins are possible for your own applications using the application shell architecture.

-## Does service worker require us to rethink how we structure apps?
+## Does Service Worker Require us to Rethink How We Structure Apps?

 Service workers imply some subtle changes in application architecture.
 Rather than squashing all of your application into an HTML string, it can be beneficial to do things XHR-style.
 This is where you have a shell (always cached and can always boot up without the network) and content which is refreshed regularly and managed separately.